 Can the Content Servers Unreachable error affect all games on Steam?

-Yes, this error can cause problems for all Steam-related video games, and it doesn’t matter if they are single or multiplayer.
+You may see the “Content Servers Unreachable” error when you try to download or update a game on Steam.
+Hence, this error can cause problems for all Steam-related video games, and it doesn’t matter if they are single or multiplayer.
+Also, the affected games will become unplayable until you resolve this issue.